IAAS (Indian Audit and Accounts Service) is a Group ‘A‘ Civil Service of the Government of India.

 The main responsibility of the IAAS is to audit the accounts of the Union and State Governments and the public sector organization and maintain the accounts for the State Governments.

-The IA and AS is responsible for checking the accounts of central and state governments and public sector departments and maintaining the accounts of state governments.
+The IA and AS are responsible for checking the accounts of central and state governments and public sector departments and maintaining the accounts of state governments.
 Its role is somewhat similar to the American GAO and National Audit Office (United Kingdom).

 Once admitted to the IA & AS, the directly recruited officers are mainly trained at the National Academy of Audit and Accounts, Shimla, Himachal Pradesh, India.